dboddie-canonical-work/disgorged-docs/revisions.rst

 Revision package management
 ---------------------------

-The `Snap Store <glossary.md#revisions-heading--snap-store>`__ caches several older revisions of every snap, as does the local system.
-By default, 2 revisions are stored locally, while `Ubuntu Core <glossary.md#revisions-heading--ubuntu-core>`__ systems store 3.
+The :ref:`glossary-snap-store` caches several older revisions of every snap, as does the local system.
+By default, 2 revisions are stored locally, while :ref:`glossary-ubuntu-core` systems store 3.
 These defaults can be changed with the `refresh-retain <https://snapcraft.io/docs/managing-updates#revisions-heading--refresh-retain>`__ system option.

 The snap ``install``, ``refresh`` and ``download`` commands can operate on these available revisions with an optional ``--revision`` argument.